 Tommy's mother was very upset that her husband dropped their child, even though he wore a parachute and was saved by the Kangaskhan.

-Sailor Moon: Woe betide anyone who hurts someone Usagi Tsukino/Sailor Moon cares for.
+Woe betide anyone who hurts someone Usagi Tsukino/Sailor Moon cares for.
 Whether it's her boyfriend, her Kid from the Future, her fellow scouts or her muggle friends/family.
-Especially in the case of manga!Moon, who is quite more ruthless in her defense of her loved ones.
-One of the most beautiful examples is the end of Super S, where the defeated Nehelenia exacts "revenge" on Moon for her loss by throwing an unconscious Chibi Moon off the edge of the floating battlefield...and after (quite understandably) BSOD-ing a little, Moon says "You...you won't defeat me," and jumps off the same field to rescue Chibiusa, even transforming into Princess Serenity to save her Kid from the Future.
+One of the most beautiful examples is the end of the first anime's Super S season, where the defeated Nehelenia exacts "revenge" on Moon by throwing an unconscious Chibi Moon off the edge of the floating battlefield...and after (understandably) BSOD-ing a little, Moon defiantly says "You...you won't defeat me!" and throws herself off the same field to catch and rescue Chibiusa, even transforming into Princess Serenity to save her Kid from the Future.
 And it ultimately works.

-Ami Mizuno/Sailor Mercury also has a Mama Bear moment in the R season, where she gets the Bubble Spray (her first power-up) after facing a Cardian who had taken babies as hostages.
+Minako Aino/Sailor Venus Ami Mizuno/Sailor Mercury have Mama Bear moments in the R season, where they get their first power-ups after facing Cardians who had taken kindergarten children (Minako) and babies (Ami) as hostages.